DANS-KNAW/easy-bag-store/README.md

 DESCRIPTION
 -----------

 A BagStore is a way to store and identify data packages following a few very simple rules.

+(See [tutorial] for a more hands-on introduction.)

 ### Structure
 1. **DEFINITION**: a **BagStore** is a collection of immutable **Bag**s (see [BagIt]) stored on a